follow-the-sun/follow-the-sun.github.io/index.md

 Two case studies reported on the application of FTS in software development is elaborated below.

-1. WDSGlobal case study: In 2004 a study conducted within the company of WDSGlobal reported the following list of what worked in FTS software development (when doing Extreme Programming) \[7\]:
+1. *WDSGlobal case study*: In 2004 a study conducted within the company of WDSGlobal reported the following list of what worked in FTS software development (when doing Extreme Programming) \[7\]:

    * Daily handovers.
    * Face-to-face communication (video calls for handovers).